AdobeDocs/experience-manager-learn.en/help/sites/integrations/adobe-client-data-layer/data-layer-customize.md

     Remember we are now returning an object of type `ComponentData`.
 This object includes a getter method `getJson()` and this is used to populate the `data-cmp-data-layer` attribute.

 1. Open a terminal window.
 Build and deploy just the `ui.apps` module using your Maven skills:

     ```shell
     $ cd aem-guides-wknd/ui.apps
     $ mvn clean install -PautoInstallPackage
     ```

-1. Return to the browser and re-open the page with the Byline component added: [http://localhost:4502/content/wknd/us/en/magazine/guide-la-skateparks.html](http://localhost:4502/content/wknd/us/en/magazine/guide-la-skateparks.html).
+1. Return to the browser and reopen the page with the Byline component added: [http://localhost:4502/content/wknd/us/en/magazine/guide-la-skateparks.html](http://localhost:4502/content/wknd/us/en/magazine/guide-la-skateparks.html).
 1. Open the browser's developer tools and enter the following command in the **Console**:

     ```js
     window.adobeDataLayer.getState();
     ```

 1. Navigate beneath the response under `component` to find the instance of the `byline` component:

     ![Byline Data Layer Updated](assets/adobe-client-data-layer/byline-data-layer-builder.png)